adambmarsh/music_base/README.md

-# music_base #
+# music_base

-Music base is a personal experiment to build a solution that makes it easier to find search through a music collection and automatically create playlists.
+Music Base (musics_base) is a personal experiment to build a solution that makes it easier to search through a music collection and automatically create playlists.

 The driver behind is project was frustration with the limitations of the search functionality in VLC and on my NAS (QNAP) and Kodi.

-# Status #
+## Status

-Work in progress.

-The existing code works, but there is no provision for a deployment package.

-The code uses Python (3.10+) to traverse directories, extracting metadata and writing that metadata to a database asynchronously (uses coroutines).
+The project thus far has offered good scope for experimenting with:

+- Django’s ORM
+- asynchronous processing (coroutines)

+Planned enhancements:

+- create a Web GUI with a search box and an area to display the search results:
+- search to be text- and regex-based
+- build a playlist from the query results
+- play the playlist on a music player – either local or a network resource